underscoreio/essential-slick/src/pages/5-data_modelling.md

     })
 ```

-This is similar to the enumeration pattern from the last set of exercises.
-In this case, however, the compiler can ensure we've covered all the cases.
+We like sum types because the compiler can ensure we've covered all the cases.
 If we add a new flag (`OffTopic` perhaps),
 the compiler will issue warnings
 until we add it to our `Flag => Char` function.